Field types reference#

 FileSet |

-Tags | Text tags to annotate objects | add() |
+Tags | Text tags to annotate runs or assign them to groups | add() |

 StringSet |

-File(s) to be versioned | Dataset, model file | track_files() |
+Files to be versioned | Dataset, model file | track_files() |

 Artifact |